wp-plugins/collapsing-categories/readme.txt

 == HISTORY ==

+* 0.4.3
+    * nicer list indenting

+* 0.4.2
+    * fixed bug with extraneous <ul>

+* 0.4.1
+		* fixed bug with get_sub_cat definition problem in WP 2.5.
+Looks like it had something to do with nested functions maybe

 * 0.4
     * Verified to work with wordpress 2.5
     * Now has custom styling option through the collapsCat.css stylesheet